 CAUT Policy Statement

-The Canadian Association of University Teachers is committed to securing equity for members of marginalized groups disproportionately excluded from full participation in the academy.
-Such groups include but are not limited to Aboriginal peoples, persons with disabilities, persons who identify as lesbian, gay, bisexual, transgender, queer, or 2-spirited, racialized minorities, and women.
-The commitment to equity begins with the acknowledgement of inequity and demands proactive redress for the effects of systemic discrimination1.
+The Canadian Association of University Teachers (CAUT) is committed to securing equity for members of historically marginalized groups disproportionately excluded from full participation in the academy.
+Such groups include but are not limited to: women; Aboriginal peoples; persons with disabilities; persons who identify as lesbian, gay, bisexual, trans, queer, or 2-spirited; racialized persons; and persons discriminated against based on creed or cultural and ethnic origin.
+These identities intersect and may further compound marginalization.
+The commitment to equity begins with the acknowledgement of inequity and demands proactive redress for the effects of systemic discrimination.

-Systemic discrimination results from normative practices.
-In the college and university environment, systemic discrimination has manifested itself in barriers to access, employment, governance, inclusion, respect, and acceptance.
+Systemic discrimination takes place in institutions and systems and results in unfair treatment and unequal opportunities.
+Systemic discrimination can be intentional and may also be an unintended consequence of systems and their interactions.
+In the post-secondary education environment, systemic discrimination has manifested itself in barriers to access, employment, governance, inclusion, respect, and acceptance.
 The result has been that particular forms of knowledge production, dissemination and pedagogy have been privileged over others, a practice that has limited the scope of academic freedom and scholarship.

-The goal of equity is to achieve inclusiveness and social and economic justice through recognition, respect, numerical representation, accountability, responsibility, and the development of balanced, healthy, and harmonious working environments.
+The goal of equity is to achieve inclusiveness and social and economic justice through recognition, numerical representation, accountability, responsibility and the development of a workplace free of discrimination and harassment.

-CAUT recognizes the importance of Aboriginal perspectives that see equity as a continuing struggle to achieve and maintain balance between living things.
-Equity for Aboriginal (First Nations, Inuit, and Métis) peoples requires recognition of their distinct Aboriginal and treaty rights, as well as historical injustices which have resulted from longstanding Canadian colonial practices.
+CAUT recognizes the importance of Aboriginal (First Nations, Inuit and Métis) perspectives that see equity as a continuing struggle to achieve and maintain balance between living things.
+Equity for Aboriginal peoples requires recognition of their distinct Aboriginal and treaty rights, as well as historical and ongoing injustices which resulted from longstanding Canadian colonial practices.